-- 12.4.1 any misconduct during the probationary period; - 12.4.2 further misconduct where there is an active final written warning on the record; or - 12.4.3 any gross misconduct regardless of whether there are active warnings on the record.
+- 11.11 Dismissal will usually only be appropriate for: - 11.11.1 any misconduct during the probationary period; - 11.11.2 further misconduct where there is an active final written warning on the record; or - 11.11.3 any gross misconduct regardless of whether there are active warnings on the record.
 Gross misconduct will usually result in immediate dismissal without notice or payment in lieu of notice (summary dismissal).